udacity/RL-Quadcopter/README.md

 You will need a Virtual Machine player to run the VM, such as VMWare or VirtualBox:

 - [VMWare](http://www.vmware.com/): If you use a Windows/Linux system, you can get [Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) for free, or if you're on a Mac, you can get a trial of [Fusion](https://www.vmware.com/products/fusion.html).
 - [VirtualBox](https://www.virtualbox.org/): Download and install the appropriate version for your system.
+On a Mac, you will most likely need to update security settings to allow for a proper installation, as you may otherwise have issues with the Kernal drivers not being installed.
+When installing VitualBox, follow the directions [here](https://apple.stackexchange.com/questions/300510/virtualbox-5-1-8-installation-didnt-install-kernel-extensions-how-do-i-fix-thi), and allow 'Oracle America' to load inside of Preferences > Security & Privacy > General.

 Open your VM player, and then "Open" / "Import" the VM disk image that you just unzipped (the `.ova` file).